How Common is Nursing Home Abuse in Ohio?

 Of the many incidents that our nursing home abuse lawyers have seen, some of the most common include:

 Many victims of abuse or injury do not want to inform others of the harm they suffered, and they’ll sometimes keep their closest loved ones uninformed.
-Nursing home abuse can go unseen for a long time.
+Identifying nursing home abuse is sometimes difficult, and it can go unseen for a long time.
 Your loved one may already have health issues, and it can be difficult for you to notice that they are suffering from harm that was caused by abuse.

 The victim of nursing home abuse has the right to take legal action to pursue damages from the negligent or malicious party.
 However, it’s necessary to first identify that abuse is happening.